 This YouTube Channel is still growing, but his how-to video for catching trout through the ice is in the top three videos for ice fishing.
 In addition, great Lakes Fly & Outdoors covers unique fishing techniques and methods that are outside the norm.

 Murda is a Minnesota fisherwoman who really knows how to bring in fish for just any weather condition.
 Her FishN More Channel has over 49,000 subscribers and almost 6 million views.
 This video is one of the first I’ve seen for the 2020-2021 winter season.
 But, first, new ice is tricky, and she gives some tips on the trade.

 This channel is one of the larger fishing channels with over 1.4 million subscribers and 348 million views.
 Huge.
 The 1Rod1ReelFishing videos feature fishing spots all over the United States but concentrate on the Northeast.

 As the name implies, this channel covers the upper Midwest.
 With over 15,000 inland lakes, Minnesota has some of the first iced-over lakes in the US.
 MinnDak Outdoors is among those fishing channels that are already posting content this winter for their 143,000 subscribers.

 Our final channel has been around for the past five years and has over 30,000 subscribers.
-AnglingBuzz covers technique and gear directly tuned to the species your after.
-We found its video on how to go after whitefish through the ice one of the most informative videos we have found.
+AnglingBuzz covers technique and gear directly tuned to the species you’re after.
+We found its video on going after whitefish through the ice one of the most informative videos we have found.

 Your Homework On Fishing Videos

-With thousands of ice fishing and related techniques and gear, I’m sure we missed some great local content.
-If you have a suggestion for a video to add, let us know in the comments below, and we will consider adding it in a future update
+I’m sure we missed some great local content with thousands of ice fishing and related techniques and gear.
+If you have a suggestion for a video to add, let us know in the comments below, and we will consider adding it in a future update.